darafferty/rapthor/docs/source/strategy.rst

     do_calibrate
         Boolean flag that determines whether the calibration step should be done for this cycle.

+    solve_min_uv_lambda
+        Minimum uv distance in lambda used during calibration for this cycle (applies to both fast-phase and slow-gain solves).

     do_slowgain_solve
         Boolean flag that determines whether the slow-gain part of calibration should be done for this cycle.